boonkwee/OneMap/README.md

 ## create_schema.py
 This file creates a empty singapore_addresses.db file with no records.
 Note that running this will erase any existing records in the singapore_addresses.db

+## api.py
+This file defines a class to manage the API requests to OneMap dot gov dot sg.
+This reduces code in pull_onemap.py.

 ## pull_onemap.py
 This file depends on the above files and initiates connection with OneMap dot gov dot sg to query for the necessary information.